garvit3835/how-to-guides/aviator-cli/how-to-guides/adopt-a-branch.md

 ## Create a repository

-We will use an example repository from [https://github.com/octocat/hello-world](https://github.com/octocat/hello-world).
+We will use an example repository from [<mark style="color:blue;">https://github.com/octocat/hello-world</mark>](https://github.com/octocat/hello-world).
 Clone it and initialize the Aviator CLI.

 ```
 $ git clone https://github.com/octocat/hello-world